salilab/saliweb/doc/deploy.rst

-There is currently no rigorous way to carry out system tests other than :ref:`deploying the service <quick_start>`, providing an implementation for the :meth:`~saliwebfrontend.get_submit_page` frontend method, then using the web interface or runnning the `cgi/submit.cgi` script (in the web service's installation directory, as the backend user) to submit a job.
+There is currently no rigorous way to carry out system tests other than :ref:`deploying the service <quick_start>`, then using the web interface to submit a job.

 .. _complete_examples: